akeneo/pim-api-docs/content/apps/using-oauth2.md

 ::: info
 An Access Token given to an App has no expiration date.
-However, be aware that it can be revoked at any moment by the PIM user.
+However, be aware that it can be revoked at any moment by a PIM user.
 :::

 ### Token Error Response